WilliamJefferies/superlearn-client/readme.md

 ## Cloud Native Backend (Python && Node)

-_Every cloud func will have its own folder with devOps & devSecOps config.
+_Every cloud func has its own folder with devOps & devSecOps config.
 This is all our automated tasks in cloud.
-Pick the language depending on the task_
+Pick the language depending on the task, use the command line to generate._

 ```